Make Low Volume Quilts with Bright Colors

 Making low volume quilts with bright colors is a great way to create a very modern design.
 Fat-quarter friendly, these quilts allow incredible fabric selections with many different layout options.
-Stock up on your low volume fabrics and pull out your favorite bright color fat-quarters.
-It’s time to make low volume quilts with lots of bright colors!
+Stock up on your low volume fabrics (aff link) and pull out your favorite bold batiks (aff link) It’s time to make low volume quilts with lots of color!

 What Is A Low Volume Quilt?

-Since I’d never used low volume fabrics before, I purchased multiple curated fat quarter bundles.
+When I first used low volume fabrics, I purchased multiple curated fat quarter bundles.
 This gave me about thirty-five different fabrics to work with and resulted with a beautiful overall quilt top.

 Low Volume Quilt Companion Fabrics

-Try using bright, bold prints like the batiks in this quilt.
+Try using bright, bold prints like the batik fabrics in this quilt.
 They become areas of saturated color that draws the viewer’s eye.
-Bright fabrics are captivating and create a quilt full of colorful energy.
+Bold, bright fabrics are captivating and create a quilt full of colorful energy.